V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/calculator.md

 #### Table Size

-This output is the minimum table required.
-An extra 25-50mm (1"-2") or more on each dimension is nice if you will be pushing it up against a wall or in a corner.
+This output is the minimum table required - belt holders will be installed flush with the outside corners.
+An extra 25-50mm (1”-2”) or more on each dimension is nice if you will be pushing it up against a wall or in a corner and to provide some protection for the belt holders.

 |Length (<span class="units">mm</span>)| Name |
 |--------------------------------------|------|